EpixIsBad/spotify-mp3-fixer/README.md

 ## How to Use

+*Disclaimer: You will probably be prompted with a Windows SmartScreen warning since this app is newer.
+Click "More info" → "Run anyway" to proceed.*

 1. **Launch the app** - Double-click `MP3 Sample Rate Fixer.exe`

 2. **Select a folder** - Click "Browse" and choose a folder containing your MP3 files